-- It ensures an independent resolution is sought to the dispute to which both parties must then abide. - Hearings are private and this information remains confidential. - It is quicker than litigation. - Both parties in the dispute have input into the panel. - There is unlikely to be an appeal.
+- ensures an independent resolution is sought to the dispute to which both parties must then abide - hearings are private and this information remains confidential - quicker than litigation - both parties in the dispute have input into the panel - unlikely to be an appeal.

 Litigation is not a preferred option unless absolutely necessary.
-The disadvantages of litigation are:
+Disadvantages of litigation are:

-- It leads to animosity between the disputing parties, and this animosity may lead to a cessation of trade activity. - It creates a poor image and damages public relations, particularly if the media take an interest in the case. - The outcome depends on the country in which the court presides, which may be unfair for one of the parties. - It may be difficult to collect the judgment. - There may be considerable opportunity cost in terms of time and funds.
+- leads to animosity between the disputing parties and this animosity may lead to a cessation of trade activity - creates a poor image and damages public relations, particularly if the media take an interest in the case - outcome depends on the country in which the court presides, which may be unfair for one of the parties - may be difficult to collect the judgement - considerable opportunity cost in terms of time and funds.